Verizon pulls 2020 revenue view as it loses wireless subscribers

-Much like AT&T Inc, which withdrew its entire 2020 guidance because of headwinds from the coronavirus impacts, Verizon also said that it would nix its consolidated revenue guidance.
+"Verizon has been losing subscribers in the first quarter for the last few years ? churn is higher than gross adds," Chaplin said.
+"With the drop in switching activity induced by social distancing, Verizon should have benefited."

+Verizon is the second telecoms giant to pull its guidance after AT&T Inc.

-The company also cut its full-year adjusted earnings per share outlook to between a growth of 2% and a fall of 2%.
+The company also reduced its full-year adjusted earnings per share outlook to between a growth of 2% and a fall of 2%.
 It had earlier expected a growth of 2% to 4%.

-Verizon maintained its capital expenditure guidance of $17.5 billion (14.20 billion pounds) to 18.5 billion, which was raised by 500 million in March.
+Verizon maintained its capital expenditure guidance of $17.5 billion to 18.5 billion, which was raised by 500 million in March.

-The No. 1 U.S. wireless company said that it would use its CAPEX to continue to roll out 5G, the next generation of wireless, and improve its 4G network.
+The No. 1 U.S. wireless company said that it would continue to roll out 5G, the next generation of wireless, and improve its 4G network.
 The company said the virus reduced its earnings by 4 cents per share in the first quarter.

 Last week, Verizon acquired Zoom video conferencing rival BlueJeans as more people are forced to work from home during the coronavirus pandemic.